grame-cncm/faust/README.md

     git add tools/faust2ck
     git commit -m "Faust updated to the latest version of faust2ck." git push

 Or to synchronize the *py2max* folder only (note that current used stable py2max version is v0.1.1):

     git submodule update --remote --merge architecture/max-msp/py2max
     git add architecture/max-msp/py2max
     git commit -m "Faust updated to the latest version of py2max." git push

+Or to synchronize the *node-matcher-plugin* folder only:

+    git submodule update --remote --merge node-matcher-plugin
+    git add node-matcher-plugin
+    git commit -m "Faust updated to the latest version of node-matcher-plugin." git push

 ## Compilation and Installation